Twelve casinos seek online gaming permits in New Jersey

 Analysts project Nevada’s online gambling market will yield $50 million to $250 million in annual revenue, while New Jersey is pegged to generate $500 million to $1 billion yearly.

-Licensure to offer Web gaming will be limited to New Jersey’s 12 land-based casinos, which are partnering with online gaming companies, some of them overseas.

-Other operators that applied to offer online gaming include Donald Trump’s Trump Entertainment Resorts; the Tropicana Casino and Resort, sold in a bankruptcy sale to a group of creditors led by Carl Icahn in 2009; and The Golden Nugget, owned by Landry’s Inc. (Reporting by Susan Zeidler and Lisa Richwine; Editing by Tim Dobbyn)
+Other operators that applied to offer online gaming include the Tropicana Casino and Resort, sold in a bankruptcy sale to a group of creditors led by Carl Icahn in 2009, and The Golden Nugget, owned by Landry’s Inc.

+Licensure to offer Web gaming will be limited to New Jersey’s 12 land-based casinos, which are partnering with online gaming companies.

+The Trump Taj Mahal casino signed an agreement with Las Vegas-based Ultimate Gaming to bring Internet gambling to New Jersey, the companies said on Monday.
+Ultimate Gaming launched online poker in Nevada in April.

+Other casinos have partnered with overseas companies.
+Gibralter-based Bwin.Party Digital Entertainment teamed up with Atlantic City’s Borgata Hotel Casino & Spa.
+Four Atlantic City casinos owned by Caesars Entertainment paired with European online gaming operator 888 Holdings Plc.